HeiChips/heiChips2025_sap3_and_sorter/heichips25_top_sorter/README.md

 # Top sorter

-This design implements a linear sorter.
-It is based on a module from a previous sorter design from Philippos Papaphilippou, see https://philippos.info/sorter/
+This design implements a top N sorter (either sorting or finding top N elements).
+It is based on a submodule from a high-throughput sorter design from Philippos Papaphilippou, see https://philippos.info/sorter/

 The sorter design needs the following signals:
-- 8 bits for the input data (through ui_in)
+- 8 bits for the input data
-- 8 bits for the output date (through ui_out)
+- 8 bits for the output date
-- 1 bit for valid in and 1 bit for valid out (uio_in[0], uio_out[2])
+- 1 bit for valid in and 1 bit for valid out
-- 1 bit for flush (to extract the results one by one) (through uio_in[1])
+- 1 bit for flush (to extract the results one by one)

-Current capacity: 24 8-bit numbers
+Implemented capacity: 24 8-bit numbers
 Operating frequency: 100 MHz

 # HeiChips 2025 Hackathon Template